 Comments from readers

-The Moral . . . is a fun collection od stories we can all relate to, told in a way that is full of witty tongue-in-cheek humor.
-Rats that never disappear id my favorite though the story of touring Switzerland and an encounter with a snooty hotel managers and waiters is a close second.
+The Moral . . . is a fun collection of stories to which we can all relate, told in a way that is full of witty tongue-in-cheek humor.
+Rats that never disappear is my favorite.
+The story of touring Switzerland and an encounter with a snooty hotel managers and waiters is a close second.

 Compelling true tales - from heart warming to humorous.
 Before reading these pithy short stories be prepared for a belly laugh or two and also have a Kleenex handy as the the author writes, "with a tear in my eye, a lump in my throat and a smile on my lips waiting to erupt into laughter, in the hopes that I would evoke the same response in my reader."